 Its program says: "Contemporary democratic society is our aim; freedom, justice, solidarity, equality, and brotherhood are our principles."
 It also admits that the country needs strong and constructive oppositions and election reforms.
 In this it differs from other party programs.
 In the sphere of ethnic relations the party rejects the idea of an ethnocratic state; it is convinced that ethnic harmony is a product of the priority of general human values that allow each and every ethnos to develop freely.
-The party supports the constitutional right of every citizen to use his native tongue; it favors a rational, well-balanced and gradual policy in the linguistic sphere and development of a single cultural community based on old and deep-rooted cultural traditions and cooperation among the ethnic groups of Kazakhstan; it supports democratization as the key to ethnic peace and harmonized ethnic interests.
-The party supported the laws on the Assembly of the Peoples of Kazakhstan and on the National-Cultural centers.
+The party supports the constitutional right of every citizen to use his native tongue; it favors a rational, well-balanced and gradual policy in the linguistic sphere and development of a single cultural community based on old and deep-rooted cultural traditions and cooperation among the ethnic groups of Kazakhstan; it supports the laws on the Assembly of the Peoples of Kazakhstan and on the National-Cultural centers.